-The PFCC and CC are required to prepare their financial statements on a going concern basis by the Code of Practice on Local Authority Accounting.
-The Chief Finance Officer for the PFCC and CC are responsible for the assessment of whether is it appropriate for the PFCC and CC to prepare it's accounts on a going concern basis.
-As auditors, we are required to obtain sufficient appropriate audit evidence, and conclude on the appropriateness of the Chief Finance Officer for the PFCC and CC's use of the going concern basis of accounting in the preparation of the financial statements and the adequacy of disclosures made.
+The Chief Finance Officer is responsible for the assessment of whether is it appropriate for the Authority to prepare its accounts on a going concern basis.
+As auditors, we are required to obtain sufficient appropriate audit evidence, and conclude on: a) whether a material uncertainty related to going concern exists; and b) consider the appropriateness of the Chief Finance Officer's use of the going concern basis of accounting in the preparation of the financial statements.

-We are also responsible for forming a conclusion on the arrangements that the PFCC and CC has in place to secure economy, efficiency and effectiveness in its use of resources.
+We are also responsible for forming a commentary on the arrangements that the Authority has in place to secure economy, efficiency and effectiveness in its use of resources.
 We discuss our approach to Value for Money work further in section 5 of this report.